 Pousada Do Amparo

 The pousada do Amparo is a charming establishment very well located in the heart of Olinda.
-Indeed, the Rue do Amparo is also known as the street of artists and is a real example of the local atmosphere.
-Housed in an ancient building with a nice little garden and swimming pool, the 17 rooms of this pousada all been individually decorated highlighting the architectural peculiarities of each room.
+Indeed, Amparo is also known as the street of artists and is a great example of the local atmosphere.
+Housed in an ancient building with a nice little garden and swimming pool, the 17 rooms of this pousada have all been individually decorated, highlighting the interesting architectural structure of each room.

-The main parts are decorated with noble materials and antique furniture with a touch of modernity creating an intimate and romantic atmosphere.
-It is a charming establishment that has been a regional reference for 20 years.
+Communal areas are decorated with grand materials and antique furniture with a touch of modernity creating an intimate and romantic atmosphere.
+It is an elegant establishment that has been a regional reference for 20 years.
 We love the quality decor and the warm atmosphere.
 It is the ideal destination for couples and those looking for a charming or small establishment.